 David Deal, Lecturer in Law

-David R. Deal is a Lecturer in Law and Co-Director of the Entrepreneurship and Intellectual Property Clinic for the law school.
+David R. Deal is a Lecturer in Law and Staff Attorney for the Entrepreneurship and Intellectual Property Clinic for the law school.
 With his background in mechanical engineering and years of legal practice in the intellectual property arena, he is a key component of the law school’s Intellectual Property and Technology Law Program.
 In addition to his teaching, clinic, and administrative duties, Deal supervises the two intellectual property related moot court competitions and the patent law field placement program.

 Professor John N. Drobak is an expert in antitrust, economic regulation, and law and economics.
 A pioneer in interdisciplinary education and scholarship, he is a past director of the Center for Interdisciplinary Studies (now the Center for the Interdisciplinary Study of Work and Social Capital).
 A co-founder of the International Society for New Institutional Economics, Professor Drobak has written extensively on such diverse topics as the constitutional limits on utility rate-making, rent control and other types of price regulation, the Supreme Court’s role in the creation of a national commercial law in the 19th century, cognitive science perspective on legal incentives and judicial decision-making, and the new institutional economics.